Best Practices In Public Schools Showcased

-Twenty-three teachers in cities across the nation have been named 2007 MetLife Foundation Ambassadors n Education for their extraordinary efforts to bridge gaps between public schools and the parents, businesses and organizations that make up the surrounding community.
+Teachers in cities across the nation have been named 2007 MetLife Foundation Ambassadors In Education for their extraordinary efforts to bridge gaps between public schools and the parents, businesses and organizations that make up the surrounding community.

 “This Award celebrates teachers who build bridges between students’ school and community lives,” said Sibyl Jacobson, president of MetLife Foundation.
 “We encourage this year’s winners to keep up the good work and to continue to model best practices that will inspire teachers across the country.”

 MetLife Foundation encourages teachers to model the best practices exhibited by this year’s Ambassadors.
 The 2007 winners of the MetLife Foundation Ambassadors In Education Award are:

 - Baltimore: Clare Grizzard, Roland Park Middle School

 - Boston: Angela Cappucci, Health Careers Academy